 The judge concluded “I impose a sentence on him of fourteen days’ imprisonment, the warrant in respect of which will be suspended provided that within 28 days he pays the following sums: “£4,100 of arrears of child periodical payments; £5,500 in relation to the agreed prior costs; £100 court fee; £500 unused conduct money; and the wife’s costs of this application, which I summarily assess in the sum of £3,613.
 A total of £13,813.”

-*Migliaccio v Migliaccio EWHC 1055 (Fam)Get Expert Advice You can call us on 01908 904064 or email: firstname.lastname@example.org for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
-Copyright 2013-2018 Rainscourt Law LLP.
+*Migliaccio v Migliaccio EWHC 1055 (Fam)Get Expert Advice You can contact us for confidential family law advice.
+We offer free, no obligation, telephone consultations for qualifying individuals.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.